 You can come here at all hours of the day and you will have a great time.
 Need a coffee – go to Prolog coffee bar.
 Want lunch or dinner – just pick one of the places.
 Want to drink amazing beer and cocktails – the meatpacking district has you covered.

 Besides the meatpacking district, the Vesterbro area is awesome in itself.
 Walk around and check out Vesterbrogade, Værnedamsvej, and Istedgade.
 Be careful at night at Istedgade though!
 At the end closest to the main station, it gets pretty dodgy at night and is full of brothels and socially vulnerable people.

-The liberty state of Christiania is by far the most unique thing in Copenhagen and is something not to be missed.
-Still to this day it blows my mind how this place ever came to be and all the wonderful things it represents.
+The Freetown of Christiania is by far the most unique thing in Copenhagen and is something not to be missed.
+Still to this day, it blows my mind how this place ever came to be and all the wonderful things it represents.

 The vibe changes the instant you are inside and your heart rate drops as you are sucked into the hippie vibe of this place.

-In terms of what things to do in Copenhagen, visiting Christiania should be a must as it will at the bare minimum pique your interest.
+In terms of what things you should do in Copenhagen, visiting Christiania should be a must!

 Christiania is full of small shops, galleries, bars, and cafes, all owned by the locals.
 Head to Nemoland – a square that is full of people smoking weed, drinking beer, and playing board games.